alexfigliolia/metrics/README.md

 // pushstate event
 PageLoadPlugin.enable();

-export const HomePagePerformance = new Metric("Home Page Interactive", {
+export const HomePageInteractivity = new Metric("Home Page Interactivity", {
   // Next, let's add the plugin to our Metric!
   pageLoad: new PageLoadPlugin(true)
   // `True` indicates the usage of the browser's History API